davidlj95/ngx/CONTRIBUTING.md

 Checkout [API Report](#api-report) section for more information

+#### Testing

+Do add an E2E test when adding some metadata to ensure it's add and removed as expected.

+Avoid unit tests for setting a specific metadata if the logic to set the metadata is straight forward (ie: no `if`s or loops).

+#### Documentation

+Remember to add some docs to the [comparison page](projects/ngx-meta/docs/content/why/comparison.md) when adding new metadata.

+If adding a whole metadata module, add it to the built-in modules section too.

 #### CI/CD jobs

 To easily reproduce locally CI/CD jobs, most commands run by CI/CD are stored in [`.ci/Makefile` file](.ci/Makefile).